labelingdocuments/integrationsoftware/README.md

    * The 1st digit of zipcode is the Region.
    * The 2nd digit of zipcode is the Province.

-* [Province name with Province code](https://github.com/labelingdocuments/integrationsoftware/blob/master/province-it.xls) are useful for address preparation and fixing.
+* [Province name with Province code](https://github.com/labelingdocuments/integrationsoftware/blob/master/province-it.xls) are useful for address preparation and fixing, before labeling.

-* [Minor Islands Zip Codes](https://github.com/labelingdocuments/integrationsoftware/blob/master/Isole_Minori_Rev6_Mar21.xlsx) along with CheckAddress detection methods
+* [Minor Islands Zip Codes](https://github.com/labelingdocuments/integrationsoftware/blob/master/Isole_Minori_Rev6_Mar21.xlsx) is useful for excluding high-cost destination based on A) ZIP Codes B) CheckAddress() API's results

 **POST DELIVERY**